imatix/gsl/README.txt

 **Attributes**

-Attributes are referenced by the use of the period (`.`)  For instance to display the value of the attribute `name` of the XML structure referred to my the scope `root` you could use:
+Attributes are referenced by the use of the period (`.`)  For instance to display the value of the attribute `name` of the XML structure referred to by the scope `root` you could use:

     echo root.name